Apple's wireless earbuds.

 As with all of its devices, Apple is said to be planning to introduce upgrades and hardware refreshes to the AirPods on a regular basis, introducing new features.

-Later in 2018, says Bloomberg, Apple will introduce second-generation AirPods with an improved wireless chip that will enable "Hey Siri" functionality.
+In 2018 Apple is said to be planning to introduce second-generation AirPods with an improved wireless chip that will enable "Hey Siri" functionality.
 With a "Hey Siri" feature, AirPods users will be able to activate Siri without needing to double tap on the AirPods with a finger.
+These AirPods are also believed to include a wireless charging case that will allow the AirPods to work with the AirPower charging mat that is in the works.

 Apple is said working on third-generation AirPods that are set to be released in 2019 with improved water resistance that will allow the AirPods to hold up to "splashes of water and rain."
 The AirPods aren't likely to be entirely water resistant, however, and won't be able to be submerged in liquid.
 These third-generation AirPods are also rumored to include noise cancellation features and increase the distance that AirPods can be listened to away from an iPhone or iPad.